Italian Haemolytic Uraemic Syndrome Registry

 The Italian Haemolytic Uraemic Syndrome (HUS) Registry collects information on cases of this condition reported across the country.
 Data are recorded systematically and continuously.
 The registry is operated by the Italian Society of Paediatric Nephrology (Società Italiana di Nefrologia Pediatrica - SiNePe), in collaboration with the Istituto Superiore di Sanità (ISS).
 Cases of the disease are mainly reported by the paediatric and adult nephrology centres participating in the surveillance, through the HUS Registry information system (ISSEU).

 HUS is considered a rare condition.
-In Italy, 54 cases were recorded between 1 March 2020 and 28 February 2021.
-Patients were from 15 different regions (this information was unavailable in 1 case), and only 1 was diagnosed with HUS after returning from abroad.
-Of the 54 cases, 51 (94%) were recorded in the paediatric population (<15 years of age).
-Over the last 12 months, the average notification rate for this age group has been 0.61 cases per 100,000 residents, with marked regional variations.
-The highest rate was observed in Valle d’Aosta (5.8 cases per 100,000 population), while in 6 other Regions or Autonomous Provinces (Umbria, Liguria, Veneto, Lombardy, Calabria and Autonomous Province of Bolzano) the notification rate was higher than the national average.
+In Italy, 54 cases were recorded between 1 December 2020 and 30 November 2021.
+Patients were from 14 different Regions.
+Of the 54 cases, 53 (98%) were recorded, as expected, in the paediatric population (<15 years of age).
+Over the last 12 months, the average notification rate for this age group has been 0.64 cases per 100,000 residents, with marked regional variations.
+The highest rate was observed in Apulia (1.8 cases per 100,000 residents).
+In this and six other Regions or Autonomous Provinces (Liguria, Emilia-Romagna, Piedmont, Lombardy, Friuli-Venezia Giulia and Autonomous Province of Bolzano), the notification rate was higher than the national average.

-- for information, you can contact the HUS registry by writing to: firstname.lastname@example.org
+- For further information, please contact the HUS Registry by sending an email to: firstname.lastname@example.org

 Note 1: HUS (Molecular Epidemiology and Public Health Laboratory, University of Bari; Microbiology Laboratory of the Ca’ Granda Ospedale Maggiore General Hospital, Milan)